 An IP address is a number assigned to your computer whenever you access the internet.
 It allows computers and servers to recognise and communicate with one another.
 IP addresses from which visitors appear to originate will be recorded for IT security and system diagnostic purposes.
-This information will also typically be used in aggregate form to conduct website trend and performance analysis.
+This information will also tipically be used in aggregate form to conduct web site trend and performance analysis.

-Cookies will typically be placed on your computer or internet-enabled device whenever you visit us online.
-This allows the site to remember your computer or device and serve a number of purposes.
+Cookies will tipically be placed on your computer or internet-enabled device whenever you visit us online.
+This allows the site to remember your computer or device and serves a number of purposes.

-On some of our websites, a notification banner will appear allowing you to manage your consent to collect cookies (cookie banner).
+On some of our web sites, a notification banner will appear requiring your consent to collect cookies.
 Below is a summary of the categories of cookies collected on our websites, and how your consent may impact your experience of certain features as you navigate those websites:

 You can manage your consent for targeting cookies using the cookie banner, or by updating your browser’s settings (often found in your browser’s Tools or Preferences menu) to not accept cookies.

-Although most browsers automatically accept cookies, you can choose whether to accept cookies via the cookie consent banner or your browser’s settings (often found in your browser’s Tools or Preferences menu).
+Although most browsers automatically accept cookies, you can choose whether or not to accept cookies via your browser's settings (often found in your browser's Tools or Preferences menu).
 If you wish to revoke your selection, you may do so by clearing your browser’s cookies, or by updating your preferences in the cookie banner.